Logan County DUI Court Process

 1. Arraignment (First Appearance)

-- Getting a court-appointed attorney: If you cannot afford an attorney, you can request a court-appointed attorney at the arraignment.
-The judge will assess your financial situation to determine if you qualify for legal representation at the state's expense.
+If you cannot afford an attorney, you can request a court-appointed attorney at the arraignment.
+It is crucial to complete any required financial paperwork accurately to demonstrate eligibility.

 2. Pre-Trial Hearings